Build a Trusted Brand

 Abba Newbery, CMO at mortgage broker Habito, agrees ratings and reviews are crucial.
 The company, which has already raised more than £27m in investment, uses ratings to reward staff for providing great customer care which, in turn, encourages better reviews to help persuade more new customers to sign up.

-Habito aims to make getting a mortgage a lot simpler and quicker by matching customers with the best package and providing them with a customer care
+Habito aims to make getting a mortgage a lot simpler and quicker by matching customers with the best package and providing them with a customer care assistant to hold their hand throughout the process.
+Customers can rate both the service and the assistant who helped them.

 “Broking has always been a part of financial services that relies heavily on word of mouth, and so we encourage our customers to rate us to show we make one part of buying a house a lot easier.
 Our customers build a close relationship with their advisers, who ask them to rate the service they receive.